patrickmineault/research_code/docs/slides/01-intro.md

 * Keep things tidy
 * Free your W&LTM from having to remember where stuff is
-* Exercise 1: use the shablona template for a project
+* Your 5-minute exercise: use the shablona template for a project
-* Exercise 2: install a linter

 ---